pololu/rpicsim/docs/RamWatcher.md

 * The {RPicSim::MemoryWatcher#writes writes} method provides a hash representing all the writes that have been recorded.
   Each key of the hash is the name of the variable or SFR that was written to, or just the address that was written to if the write was to an unrecognized location in memory.
-  The values of the hash are the final value that the item had after the last write.
+  The values of the hash are the final value that the variable had after the last write.
-  If a variable is written to twice, the RAM watcher will only report about the last write.
+  If a variable is written to more than once, the RAM watcher will only report about the last write.
 * The {RPicSim::MemoryWatcher#clear clear} method erases all previous records.

 For example, to test the 16-bit addition routine from the {file:Variables.md Variables page} with the RAM watcher, you could write: